Mighty Sound of Maryland: 1908-1929

-For 50 years prior to 1909, the military-style college heard music by the Cadet Corps Drum and Buglers.
-Then, in 1909, the Maryland Agricultural College prevailed upon Mr. Levi G. Smith, a local violinist, to organize and conduct a band capable of playing for all formal ROTC functions.
-The result was a 19-piece band, which set up in the barracks behind present day South Campus Dining Hall.
-It played exclusively for ROTC functions for its first year, but later branched out to other school and community events.
-By 1927, three student bands were organized, and the bands were first recognized as an official student organization.
+The ensemble was founded in 1908 at what was then known as the Maryland Agricultural College.
+For the approximately 50 years prior to the founding of the cadet band, the agriculture and military focused school relied on the Cadet Corps Drum and Buglers for music.
+That year, the college brought in Levi G. Smith, a local violinist, to organize a band capable of playing for formal ROTC functions.
+The result was a 25-piece ensemble originally named the Maryland Agricultural College Cadet Band.
+The Cadet Band's first home was located in the barracks behind present day South Campus Dining Hall.
+While initially formed to performed for the ROTC, the Cadet Band quickly branched out to school and local events.
+One notable event from this era of the band was marching in Woodrow Wilson's Second Inauguration Parade in 1917.
 In 1928, Sgt.
-Otto Siebeneichen, retired director of the U.S. Army Band, was appointed the first full-time director admitted to the faculty of the University of Maryland.
+Otto Siebeneichen, a retired bandmaster of the United States Army Band, was appointed the first full-time director as a part of the colleges faculty.

-In 1924, the old football stadium was built.
+In 1924, the Old Byrd Stadium was built.
 It occupied the location where Fraternity Row now stands.
 The stadium was razed in 1953 so that construction of Frat Row could begin.
-Women were allowed in the concert bands for the first time in 1937.